 In Seamus Heaney’s acclaimed translation of Beowulf, the narrator describes Grendel and his mother’s fearsome raids, declaring that no one is safe “where these Reavers from Hell roam on their errands.”
-This was by far the most high-profile usage of the word “reaver,” an otherwise obscure and obsolete term for a plunderer; that is, until Joss Whedon used it as the name of the primary antagonist of his sci-fi western, Firefly.
+This was by far the most high-profile usage of the word “reaver,” an otherwise obscure and obsolete term

 In an episode of HBO’s Girls titled “Free Snacks,” aspiring writer Hannah Horvath lands a job producing “advertorial” content at GQ.
 Characteristically sharp and observant, she immediately brainstorms circles around her coworkers; at this rate, they suggest, she could really make a name for herself.
 But Hannah isn’t interested.

 ‘Tis the season for gift giving, and what makes a better gift than an unforgettable book?
 2014 has been a great year for books and television both, so here are some pairings to help you shop for the TV enthusiast in your life.

 I spent the past few years writing a memoir about a secret I kept throughout my adolescence, and the book is set to debut next Tuesday.
 When I was ten years old, a beloved piano teacher in my small hometown was accused of sexually assaulting his young female students.

 In his remarkable debut novel High as the Horses’ Bridles, Scott Cheshire tackles the loaded subject of faith and religious fanaticism in America with the same élan, sophistication, and depth found in HBO’s neo-noir series True Detective.
 I had the pleasure of asking Cheshire about the parallels between his